Freelance Journalist & Broadcaster

 - Author of 39 travel guidebooks

 - Holds Fellowship from the Royal Geographical Society

-- Written on worldwide travel for over twenty five years
+- Written on worldwide travel for over thirty years

 - Travelled to over 140 countries on all continents

 - Winner of ‘Best Destination Feature on France‘ 2015 by French Tourist Board

 Following a Masters degree in English at Edinburgh University, and coming ‘Top Student of the Year’ in a subsequent ‘Communication Studies’ diploma, Katie identified a market in travel writing and set off round Europe with a backpack for 18 months, travelling to 26 countries in Europe and North Africa.

 Three months after returning she had a contract from Penguin Books and was writing her first book, the award-winning best-seller ‘Europe by Train’.

 Within a year, it was dubbed ‘The Inter Railer’s Bible’ and was in the Top Ten Best Selling non-fiction books in the UK, and was translated into five languages.
 She continued to research and write guidebooks for the next 25 years, going on to publish a further 38 titles.

 She also worked as Travel Editor for HarperCollins Publishers .

 As a resident ‘travel expert’ BBC radio and national TV Presenting on travel programmes followed , seeing Katie working on travel classics such as ITV’s ‘Wish You Were Here’ and devising, writing scripts for, and lead-presenting ITV in Scotland’s BAFTA-nominated travel series ‘Scottish Passport’.